ianchristani/Cybersecurity-Safe-Password-Generator-API/README.md

 The minimum length for a password is 8 and the other parameters are optional.

 In this repository you will find two different versions:
-1. Deployed on AWS in a EC2 (no longer available): \
+1. Deployed on AWS in a EC2 (no longer available to use): \
 Endpoint: http://54.243.5.214/safepassword \
 Documentation: http://54.243.5.214/docs \